grafana/agent/docs/sources/flow/reference/components/loki.source.file.md

 to store read offsets, so that in case of a component or Agent restart, `loki.source.file` can pick up tailing from the same spot.

-In case a file is removed from the `targets` list, its positions file entry is also removed; that means that when it's added back on, `loki.source.file` starts reading it from the beginning.
+If a file is removed from the `targets` list, its positions file entry is also removed.
+When it's added back on, `loki.source.file` starts reading it from the beginning.

 <!-- TODO(@tpaschalis) Add example section once loki.write is up and running.